siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/1-fundamentals/110-2025-02-09-loops-in-kotlin.md

 - `while` loop
 - `do-while` loop

 Each of these loops has its own unique use cases and advantages.
-In this blog post, we will explore these looping structures in detail, discuss their syntax, use cases, and best practices, and provide examples to help you master loops in Kotlin.
+In this article, we will explore these looping structures in detail, discuss their syntax, use cases, and best practices, and provide examples to help you master loops in Kotlin.

 ---